 In some cases—to quantify color—using a color measurement instrument can complement or even replace visual inspection for color.
 Instruments like spectrophotometers can remove the subjectivity out of color measurement.
 They make it easy to define the color and intensity of the light source.
 The orientation of the surface relative to the light source and the detector can all be well-defined.
 A color- measurement instrument can quantify color in a defined “color space”.
 For example, color is quantified by values for lightness (L*), green to red (a*) and blue to yellow (b*) in the CIELAB color space.
 These values of L*, a*, and b* were designed to correlate with perceived visual changes in color.

-These tools are useful, but in the end, people still need to be part of the process, particularly with complex three-dimensional products.
+These tools are useful, but in the end, people still need to have control over the PVD coating, particularly with complex three-dimensional products.
 For example, light reflected at shallow angles from curved surfaces can escape from the input aperture of a spectrophotometer undetected, which will at least influence the L* or lightness value.

 Manufacturing products with an attractive, uniform look typically requires a well-defined process for quality control that often combines both the human eye and color measurement instruments.
-For more information about color options and development, as well as the PVD systems that produce them, contact Vapor Technologies today!
+For more information about PVD color options and development, as well as the PVD systems that produce them, call us today (303) 652-8500.